 Prevalence of the 8×8 Rule and Its Shortcomings

-We all have heard the advice to drink eight glasses of water a day and it is good advice, especially if you are looking to lose weight.
+Most of us have heard the advice to drink eight glasses of water a day and it is good advice, especially if you are looking to lose weight.
 If we delve into the details of this recommendation a bit more, a single glass of water should be eight ounces (around 230 millimeters), hence the term “8×8”.
-This suggestion roughly entails the consumption of around two liters of H20 every day.
+This suggestion roughly equates to the consumption of around two liters of H20 on a daily basis.

-Even though this recommendation is extensively boasted by drinking-water companies in their marketing and promotions, the truth of the matter is that there is no substantial evidence and research to validate this widespread advice.
+Even though this recommendation is extensively boasted by drinking water companies in their marketing and promotion campaigns, the truth of the matter is that there is no substantial evidence and research to validate this widespread advice.

-In contrast, studies suggest that drinking this much water might not be healthy for the majority of the individuals.
-For instance, one of the major flaws with this claim is that it doesn’t account for the other ways to hydrate the body aside from directly drinking water from a glass or a bottle.
-We humans fulfill a significant amount of our daily water intake through foods and beverages.
+In contrast, studies suggest that drinking this much water might not be healthy for a majority of individuals.
+For instance, one of the major flaws with this claim is that it doesn’t account for the other ways to hydrate the body.
+We humans fulfill a significant amount of our daily water intake through other means.

 Water Intake Through Foods

-Like every hard organic item, the foods we eat also contain a proportion of water.
-Vegetables and fruits are particularly rich in H20, with some of them (strawberries, watermelons, etc) having more than 90 percent of their weight contributed to the presence of water.
+Like every hard organic item, the foods we eat contain a proportion of water.
+Vegetables and fruits are particularly rich in H20, with some of them (strawberries, watermelons, in particular) having more than 90 percent of their weight contributed to the presence of water.

-Even though every food item defers in its water content, all of our meal plans contain a considerable amount of water.
-As per the data furnished by The National Academies of Sciences (Health and Medicine Division), the average US citizen consumes around 20 percent of his/her daily healthy water need through chewable foods.
+Even though every food item differs in its water content, all of our daily meal plans contain a considerable amount of water.
+As per the data furnished by The National Academies of Sciences (Health and Medicine Division), the average US citizen consumes around 20 percent of his/her daily water requirement through chewable foods.

-The “eight glasses of water a day” doesn’t take into consideration this one-fifth daily fulfillment of water consumption through meals.
+So, the “eight glasses of water a day” doesn’t take into consideration this one-fifth daily fulfillment of H2o consumption through meals.